Last week I posted about how we moved an electrical outlet during the guest bedroom redo.

 We have double sheetrocked walls so we had to layer the patch with 2 pieces of sheetrock, which ended up being too thick.
-Mr. C² (Chatfield Court) had to shave it down so it would be recessed from the wall.
+Roger had to shave it down so it would be recessed from the wall.

 Always let it dry thoroughly between coats and remember that it's better to do multiple thin coats of spackle than to put a thick coat on.
 You want to sand and spackle until you have a smooth and even finish.

 After your wall is smooth, give it a coat of primer to avoid "flashing", which is when your patched wall area shows through your paint.
 Once the primer is dry you can do the fun stuff...put color on the wall.

 Well, after the trim and doors and bookcase are painted. 😉